gombedlm/NuName/README.md

 ```bash
 DISCORD_TOKEN=your_discord_bot_token_here
 ```
-### Running the bot on the Dedicated Server
-1. Start the bot
+7. Start the bot
 Run the script in your server enviorment
 ```bash
 python bot.py
 ```

-2. Ensure connectivity
+8. Ensure connectivity
 This will start your discord bot on the server that the token is registered to.
 Ensure that you see the log messages indicating the bot is ready - "NuName bot is ready".